 Contact: Office of Student Records | Email: email@example.com

-Transfer of credit policies and articulation agreements are published in the University Catalog.
-The transfer credit policy is found on page 20 of the 2019- 2021 Undergraduate Catalog.
-Our legal studies program has a 3-and-3 agreement with the University of Louisville Brandeis School of Law and the Florida Coastal School of Law, found on page 112 of the 2019-2021 Undergraduate Catalog.
-Additionally, the film major has an agreement with the Los Angeles Film Studies Center for students to complete one semester at this center, found on page 76 of the 2019-2021 Undergraduate Catalog.
-In addition, the Medical Technology program has a partnership with the Owensboro Health Regional Hospital, articulated on pages 104-105 of the 2019-2021 Undergraduate Catalog.
+Transfer of credit policies and articulation agreements are published in the 2023-24 University Catalog.
+The transfer credit policy is found HERE in the Undergraduate Catalog.
+Our legal studies program has a 3-and-3 agreement with The Chase School of Law located at Northern Kentucky University.
+Additionally, the film major has an agreement with the Los Angeles Film Studies Center for students to complete one semester at this center.
+Also, the Medical Technology program has a partnership with the Owensboro Health Regional Hospital.

 Contact Registrar at firstname.lastname@example.org or call 270-789-5233.